lisp-docs/cl-language-reference/docs/chap-22/cc-d-formatted-output/_cc-d-j-d-tilde-newline-ignored-newline.md

-Note that in this example newlines appear in the output only as specified by the ~& and ~% directives; the actual newline characters in the control string are suppressed because each is preceded by a tilde.
+Note that in this example newlines appear in the output only as specified by the ~&amp; and ~% directives; the actual newline characters in the control string are suppressed because each is preceded by a tilde.